travigd/documentation/index.md

 layout: docs
 ---

-Documentation is still a work-in-progress, and pull requests are accepted gratefully!
-Currently our blog has a lot more information on features which are not yet well documented here - a list of posts is below.
+Documentation is still a work-in-progress, and [pull requests](https://github.com/eventstore/docs.geteventstore.com) are gratefully accepted!
+Currently our [blog](http://geteventstore.com/blog) has a lot more information on features which are not yet well documented here.
+A list of posts is below.

-Binaries for the open source version, and information on the commercial versions (which add management and monitoring tools as well as commercial support) are available at the Event Store website ([http://www.geteventstore.com](http://www.geteventstore.com)).
-If you have a commercial support contract, please raise support issues via ZenDesk.
+Binaries for the open source version, and information on the commercial versions (which add management and monitoring tools as well as commercial support) are available at the [Event Store website](http://www.geteventstore.com).
+If you have a commercial support contract, please raise support issues via [Zendesk](http://support.geteventstore.com).
 Our discussion forum is hosted on [Google Groups](https://groups.google.com/forum/?fromgroups#!forum/event-store).

 The latest build of the .NET Client API is available as a package named [EventStore.Client](http://nuget.org/packages/EventStore.Client) on NuGet.
 This is often more up-to-date than the version bundled with the server (which things like the test client utility use). *Note: the Event Store server is versioned separately from the .NET Client API (and any others)*.

-*PLEASE NOTE: User projections are not enabled by default, however the projections engine is used internally for account management.
-If you want to run user projections, it is necessary to start using the `--run-projections=all` command line parameter (or equivalent as per the [command line options](wiki/Command-Line-Arguments) page).*
+*NOTE: User projections are not enabled by default, however the projections engine is used internally for account management.
+If you want to run user projections, it is necessary to start using the `--run-projections=all` command line parameter (or equivalent as per the [command line options]({{ site.url }}/introduction/command-line-arguments) page).*

 ## Projections